ros2/ros2_documentation/source/index.rst

 **The Robot Operating System (ROS) is a set of software libraries and tools for building robot applications.**
 From drivers and state-of-the-art algorithms to powerful developer tools, ROS has the open source tools you need for your next robotics project.

-Since ROS was started in 2007, a lot has changed in the robotics and ROS community.
-The goal of the ROS 2 project is to adapt to these changes, leveraging what is great about ROS 1 and improving what isn’t.

 This site contains the documentation for ROS 2.
 If you are looking for ROS 1 documentation, check out the `ROS wiki <https://wiki.ros.org>`__.

 Getting started
 ---------------